 One interesting side note: Because of a variety of changes and adjustments made to the calendar during the middle ages, it turns out that Jesus was most likely born in what we now think of as 6 B.C., and likely lived until 30 A.D.

 Besides B.C. and A.D., some people use B.C.E. (for "before common era") and C.E. (for "common era").

-For more information on time and related topics, check out the links on the next page.
+For more information on time and related topics, check out the links below.